BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/prizes.md

 - 2015 Sir Tom Blundell (University of Cambridge) “Dorothy Hodgkin, Structural Biology and Drug Discovery”
 - 2018 Prof. Eleanor Dodson (University of York) “The Joy of Seeing – in Honour of Dorothy Hodgkin”
 - 2022 Prof. Elspeth Garman (University of Oxford) “Macromolecular Crystallography in 112 AD (After Dorothy)”
-- 2025 Prog.
-Martin Noble (Newcastle University)
+- 2025 Prof. Martin Noble (Newcastle University)

 ## The Bragg Lecture